stuartg999/itl_generic/README.md

 ```
 ### Creating the VxWorks&reg; Boot Application Project

 The VxWorks&reg; boot application is a configuration profile that must be assigned to a new VxWorks&reg; image project.
-All available configuration profiles are described in [Configuration Profiles](<https://knowledge.windriver.com/en-us/000_Products/000/020/000/020/000/000_Configuration_and_Build_Guide,_Edition_9/050/020> "Configuration Profiles") .
+All available configuration profiles are described in [Configuration Profiles](https://knowledge.windriver.com/Content_Lookup?id=043026 "Configuration Profiles").

-Follow the stages of [Preparing a Multi-Stage Boot Loader for Intel 64-bit Processors](<https://knowledge.windriver.com/en-us/000_Products/000/020/000/060/010/000_Boot_Loader_User's_Guide,_Edition_13/030/010> /html> "Preparing a Multi-Stage Boot Loader for Intel 64-bit Processors") to create and build the bootApp project.
+Follow the stages of [Preparing a Multi-Stage Boot Loader for Intel 64-bit Processors](https://knowledge.windriver.com/Content_Lookup?id=044519 "Preparing a Multi-Stage Boot Loader for Intel 64-bit Processors") to create and build the bootApp project.

 **NOTE 1:** As you follow these stages, Wind River recommends you modify the following stage commands to align with the itl_generic BSP:<br>
 **Stage 1-3** Omit these stages because these tasks have already been completed.<br>